Gigaspaces/xap-docs/README.md

 # Running

 - Change directory to the `site` directory
-- Start the Hugo server:  hugo server --watch
+- Start the Hugo server: `hugo server --watch`
-- Open the url : localhost:1313
+- Browse to `localhost:1313`